What are the symptoms of Menopause?

 It should come as no surprise, then, that women are twice as likely to suffer a bout of major depression as are men, and premenstrual syndrome includes depression among its long list of symptoms.
 There are receptors for sex hormones in the brain, so it’s easy to understand how a hormone imbalance could affect your nervous system.

 Menopause Mood Swings, Moodiness, and Irritability

 In spite of recent surveys and studies that suggest that mood swings or instability of moods are not demonstrably more frequent during menopause, some women report an increased incidence of irritability, nervousness, and “bad moods” during the menopausal years.
-Changes in self-image, job pressures, family upheavals, sleeplessness due to hot flashes, hormonal fluctuations affect how a woman feels.
+Changes in self-image, job pressures, family upheavals, sleeplessness due to hot flashes, and hormonal fluctuations affect how a woman feels.

-Also, women often attribute feeling bad to be bad.
+Also, women often attribute feeling bad to being bad.
 They may feel guilty for not being able to care for others’ needs while they feel lousy and may blame their physical limitations on themselves.